the-scouts/incognita/README.md

 * pip install geopandas

 ### Generating datafile
-To generate the datafile needed for most operations, run `add_ons_data_script.py` with clean prototype extract.
+To generate the datafile needed for most operations, run `setup_data_file.py` with clean prototype extract.

+You may also run `setup_reduce_onspd.py` to produce a smaller ONS Postcode Directory file to speed up lookup operations and reduce memory consumption.

 ## Resources:
 ### Postcode Directory: